 Personal guarantees mean that you pledge personal assets which the lender can seize if your company defaults.
 Lenders require guarantors to take independent legal advice on the personal guarantee – we can do this for you.

-Our fees for a review and signature to confirm you have received independent legal advice are £450 plus VAT and £290 plus VAT for each additional person.
+Our fees for a review and signature to confirm you have received independent legal advice are £490 plus VAT for each person.

 Reasons for picking us to review your personal guarantee